heiglandreas/holidayChecker/README.md

 holidays based on different calendaring systems.
 This library also requires a library to compare dateintervals which is used in the calculation of the easter-date.

+### Missing Features

+#### Business-Days
+Some people were asking about a feature to calculate working days.
+While that seems to be a neat function I decided against implementing it in the library as business-days are very domain-specific.
+While there are some generally accepted terms of "working days" being monday through saturday excludign the public holidays that is not always and everywhere the correct way.
+SO depending on your business-domain workdays might only be monday through friday and not all public holidays are actually excluded but only a subset.
+Like bank-holidays in the UK that are only for banks a holiday, but for a lot of other businesses they mean business-as-usual.
+Or perhaps not, depending on a lot of different factors.

+To not lead people into false expectations and use amagic that will bite back rather sooner than later I decided to not implement this in the library but leave that to your business-logic.

+I might at a future time implement something that you can use to calculate business-days but that will for sure require some business-logic related code to work properly.